Jepkosgei wins NYC in 1st marathon, Kamworor takes men’s

 Jepkosgei is the youngest New York winner since 25-year-old Margaret Okayo in 2001.
 She also won the New York City Half-Marathon in March and is the first runner to win both events.

-Kamworor made it a Kenyan sweep moments later with a final time of 2:08:13.
+Kamworor made it a Kenyan sweep moments later with a final time of 2:08:13 on the course that traverses through the city’s five boroughs.

-He pulled away from countryman Albert Korir in the 24th mile.
+He kicked away from countryman Albert Korir in the 24th mile.
 Korir finished second, and Ethiopian non-elite runner Girma Bekele Gebre was third.

-Defending men’s champion Lelisa Desisa dropped out after seven miles, perhaps hurting following a grueling victory at the sweltering world championships last month.

-Desisa, who is from Ethiopia, was in 17th place at the seven-mile mark before leaving the course.
-It was 45 degrees F (7 degrees C) at the start of the men’s race, ideal for marathoning.
+Desisa, who is from Ethiopia, was in 17th place at the seven-mile mark before leaving with pain in one of his hamstrings.
+He was attempting to defend his title 29 days after winning worlds in Doha, Qatar, in boiling conditions he described this week as “dangerous.”
+With a temperature of 84 degrees F (29 degrees C) for the midnight start, 18 of 73 men didn’t finish that race.

+Sunday’s run started at an ideal 45 degrees F (7 degrees C).

-He was greeted at the finish line by training partner Eliud Kipchoge, who completed the first sub-2 hour marathon last month — a feat accomplished under conditions so tightly controlled it didn’t qualify for the record books.
+The 26-year-old Kamworor finished third last year after winning in 2017.
+He was greeted at the finish line by mentor and training partner Eliud Kipchoge, who completed the first sub-2 hour marathon last month — a feat accomplished under conditions so tightly controlled it didn’t qualify for the record books.

+“I didn’t want to disappoint him,” Kamworor said.
+“That gave me a lot of motivation.
+He inspired me to win that race.”

-Kamworor, also the world record holder in the half-marathon, is the 10th multi-time winner.
+Kamworor, also the world record holder in the half-marathon, is the 10th multi-time winner in New York.

+He was followed closely by Gebre, a former New York resident who returned to Ethiopia recently to train at altitude.
+He shaved about five minutes off his personal best to finish in 2:08:38.

+The 26-year-old Gebre has no sponsor and no agent.
+He’s hoping this breakthrough will change that.

+“I would like someone to arrange some races for me,” he said through a translator.

 American Desiree Linden set the pace for the women early and was the top U.S. finisher at sixth.
-The 2018 Boston Marathon winner hasn’t decided whether she will push on to the Olympic team trials in Atlanta on Feb.
+The 2018 Boston Marathon winner hasn’t decided whether she will go to the Olympic team trials in Atlanta on Feb.
 29.

 The 36-year-old wants to gauge her recovery before deciding whether to pursue a third Olympics.

-“Right now’s not the time, just based on how my calves and my feet feel,” Linden said, half-joking.
+“Right now’s not the time, just based on how my calves and my feet feel,” Linden said jokingly.

 Kellyn Taylor, an American putting her firefighting career on hold to pursue the Olympics, finished seventh.